mapbox/osm-jalisco/README.md

 ![](http://farm8.staticflickr.com/7081/7118786871_d7b1163bfe.jpg)

-Alternate between layers using the same method, and remember to only edit your own layer and not the jalisco road data provided.
+Alternate between layers using the same method, and remember to only edit your own layer and not the Jalisco road data provided.
 If you are new to OSM, check out our post about [tracing satellite imagery](http://mapbox.com/blog/satellite-tracing-osm/) on the MapBox blog for more help getting started.

 ## Sourcing the data